June 03, 2017

-Aaron Rose, Adam Wallacavage, Aesthetic Apparatus, Aaron Rose, Albert Reyes, Andrew Holder, Andrew Jeffrey Wright, Andy Jenkins, Ben Horton, Ben Venom, Chris Pastras, Claire & Jeremy Weiss, Cody Hudson, Curtis Kulig, DabsMyla, David Aron, Deedee Cheriel, Dennis Morris, Ernesto Yerena, Evan Hecox, Florencio Zavala, Francisco Reyes Jr., Glen E. Friedman, Jason Pulgarin, Jeff Ho, Jim Houser, Justin Krietemeyer, Kai & Sunny, Lucien Shapiro, Luke Ramsey, Mark Drew, Mark Gonzales, Matt Goldman, Mel Kadel, Michael C. Hsiung, Michael Sieben, Nathan Bell, Nicholas Bowers, Nil Ultra, POSE, Ravi Zupa, Russ Pope, Scott Albrecht, Seonna Hong, Shepard Fairey, Skullphone, Sterling Bartlett, Steve Harrington, The Cobrasnake, The London Police, Thomas Campbell, Tim Armstrong, Tim Biskup, Todd Francis, Travis Millard, Tristan Eaton, Umar Rashid (Frohawk Two Feathers), Winston Tseng, and more.
+Aaron Rose, Adam Wallacavage, Aesthetic Apparatus, Albert Reyes, Andres Guerrero, Andrew Holder, Andy Jenkins, Ben Horton, Ben Venom, Casey Ryder, Chris Pastras, Claire & Jeremy Weiss, Clint Peterson, Cody Hudson, Curtis Kulig, DabsMyla, David Aron, Deedee Cheriel, Dennis Morris, Ed Templeton, Ernesto Yerena, Evan Hecox, Florencio Zavala, Francisco Reyes Jr., Glen E. Friedman, Jason Filipow, Jason Pulgarin, Jeff Ho, Jim Houser, Jon Furlong, Justin Krietemeyer, Kai & Sunny, Lucien Shapiro, Luke Ramsey, Mark Drew, Mark Gonzales, Matt Goldman, Mel Kadel, Michael C. Hsiung, Michael Sieben, Monica Canilo, Nathan Bell, Nicholas Bowers, Nil Ultra, POSE, Ravi Zupa, Russ Pope, Scott Albrecht, Seonna Hong, Shepard Fairey, Skullphone, Space Invader, Sterling Bartlett, Steve Harrington, Steve Keene, The Cobrasnake, The London Police, Thomas Campbell, Tim Armstrong, Tim Biskup, Todd Francis, Travis Millard, Tristan Eaton, Umar Rashid (Frohawk Two Feathers), Winston Tseng, and more.

 SUBLIMINAL PROJECTS is a multifunctional gallery space promoting diverse forms of art while providing a forum for contemporary dialogue.
 It was established by Shepard Fairey and Blaize Blouin in 1995 and played an integral part in introducing skateboarding culture and design to the art world.
 Now located in the historic neighborhood of Echo Park, SUBLIMINAL PROJECTS continues to offer a platform for artistic exploration and innovation.
 Gallery hours are Wednesday through Saturday from 12 to 6 pm.